laryferreira/laryferreira/README.md

 I'm so glad you made it here!
 Welcome!

-At this moment, I'm a computer engineering student at UnB (Universidade de Brasília), but I've always been a passionate seeker for knowledge.<br>
+At this moment, I'm a computer engineering student at UnB (University of Brasília - Brazil)

+I'm open to working on any project that require learning from scratch!

 It would be a honor to have your company on this journey! ☺️ <br>